by Lyn Lomasi, Write W.A.V.E. Media Staff

 (As you can see in this second outline sample, it will be very easy for me to write and fill in the rest of the details because I have my main points.
 They just need to be explained.)

 Tired of writing about the same topic all the time?
 Your readers may be tired of looking at it as well.
 While it's great to specialize in something, you should also throw in other topics now and then too.
+Variance is one of the keys to succeeding in freelance writing.

 Are you showing enough variance in your work?